-People often look to property investment as a source of income but may have difficulty deciding where to invest.
-Residential real estate is popular, but investors should also weight the pros and cons of investing in commercial real estate.
-There are several types of commercial properties, including office buildings.
-While there is some uncertainty in the market, commercial real estate investment can still be a sound option.
+People often look to property investment as a source of income, and making an informed decision about where and how to invest requires guidance.
+Residential real estate is popular for investors, but investing in commercial real estate should also be considered.
+There are several types of commercial properties available, including office buildings.
+While there can be some fluctuation in the market, commercial real estate investment can still be a sound option.

 Advantages of Commercial Property Investment

-One reason investors may want to look into commercial real estate is that the tenants have an incentive to maintain the property and keep it aesthetically appealing.
+One reason we advise investors to look into commercial real estate is that the tenants have an incentive to maintain the property and keep it aesthetically appealing.
 Offices need to maintain a professional appearance to draw and retain customers, so there is less concern that a renter will damage or deface the property.

-Another advantage is increased income potential.
-While single-family homes typically generate a one percent to four percent annual return, commercial properties generate 6 to 12 percent yearly return of the purchase price.
+Another important advantage is the increased income potential.
+While single-family homes typically generate a 1 percent to 4 percent annual return, commercial properties generate 6 to 12 percent yearly return of the purchase price.
 Furthermore, depending on the terms of the lease, the tenant may be responsible for property taxes and insurance.
 Cost sharing by the tenant means fewer expenditures for the investor and a higher return on the investment.

 Drawbacks of Commercial Property Investment

-Another disadvantage is that commercial real estate management is more complicated than residential management.
-Having multiple companies leasing in the same office building raises complex contractual issues, and requires effective interaction with a larger number of players.
+Commercial real estate management can be complex due to the multiple companies leasing in the same office building.
+This can raise contractual issues and requires effective interaction with a larger number of players.
+Hiring a professional management company can simplify and reduce these interactions for you.

 Making a Decision